-- Systems Fundamentals
+- · Systems Fundamentals

+- Systems Approach Applied to Engineered Systems

 - Systems Science

-- Systems Thinking
+- · Systems Thinking

-- Representing Systems with Models
+- · Representing Systems with Models

-- Systems Approach Applied to Engineered Systems

 Most systems engineers are practitioners, applying processes and methods that have been developed and evolved over decades.
 SE is a pragmatic approach, inherently interdisciplinary, yet specialized.
 Systems engineers usually work within a specific domain, using processes and methods that are tailored to their domain's unique problems, constraints, risks and opportunities.
-These processes and methods have been found to capture domain experts' knowledge regarding the best order to tackle issues as a problem in the particular domain is approached.
+These processes and methods have evolved to capture domain experts' knowledge regarding the best approach to applying SE the particular domain.